cioos-siooc/cioos-siooc-assetmap/README.md

 Link to the CKAN instance:

-* base_url : Homepage of the CKAN instance to redirect user to
+* base_url : Homepage of the CKAN instance to redirect user to.
 * api_url : API URL to access the desired CKAN instance.
-This is use by the proxy server
+This is use by the proxy server.
-* dataset_url : url to follow to direct a user to the dataset page of the ckan instance
+* dataset_url : url to follow to direct a user to the dataset page of the ckan instance.
-* organization_url : url to follow to direct a user to the organization page of the ckan instance
+* organization_url : url to follow to direct a user to the organization page of the ckan instance.
-* access_url : url to use to access the API. /ckan/ is the default proxy
+* access_url : url to use to access the API. /ckan/ is the default proxy.
 * add_language_url : Boolean to enable the desired language to be displayed by CKAN.
-The language code is added after url be before the id
+The language code is added after url be before the id.
-* start_bbox: Initial bounding box to restrict search to
+* start_bbox: Initial bounding box to restrict search to.
+* usejsonp: Contact the CKAN API directly via JSONP ( remove the requirement of a proxy )
+* page_size: Maximum number of dataset returned per call the to API.
+* restrict_json_return: Use "fl" in the package search call to limit the item serialized per dataset.
+Only supported in the latest version of CKAN and require special consideration with Solr configurations.

 Example of the configuration to use open.canada.ca catalog
 ```